 Why you need to revisit your employee retention strategy now

-With such a huge shift in the way we work, all businesses should be reviewing how staff are supported and how to improve employee retention.
+With such a huge shift in the way we work, all businesses should be reviewing how staff are supported.
 In chaotic times, it is so easy to lose sight of the fundamentals, but without great people, any business is far less likely to succeed.